binaryage/totalterminal/README.markdown

 * Fixed the "White Line Bug" (Issue 16)
 * Added the option to hide Visor on Escape press.
   Press Shift+Escape, if you need a "Escape" in the Terminal.
+* If you start Visor you get now initial focus.
+(Issue 20)

 Please see the [original website](http://code.google.com/p/blacktree-visor/) for more information, the issue tracker and so on.